Keyboard shortcuts

 If you've made a PR, the easiest way to test your changes, since they're just markdown, is to view them in GitHub's own markdown viewer in the Files changed tab.
 You can also use a local markdown previewer extension for something like VSCode.

-If you want a slightly more authentic experience, every PR will have the Test mdBook Build & Upload Artifact action run, and you can download the built site like so:
+If you want a slightly more authentic experience, every PR will have the Test mdBook Build & Upload Artifact action run, and you can download the built site like so (it wont be expired if its recent I just didn't want to bother running another action):

 Then, just unzip it and open index.html.
 Our custom CSS and stuff won't work super well but it'll look good enough.